airbytehq/airbyte/docs/integrations/sources/datadog.md

 ## Prerequisites

-An API key is required as well as an API application key.
-See the [Datadog API and Application Keys section](https://docs.datadoghq.com/account_management/api-app-keys/) for more information.
+a site, API key and application key are required.
+See the [Datadog API and Application Keys section](https://docs.datadoghq.com/account_management/api-app-keys/) and [Getting Started with Datadog Sites](https://docs.datadoghq.com/getting_started/site/) for more information.

 ## Setup guide